 Wow!
 Can you believe we are already well into March?
 Where is the time going?
-February was a month of maintenance and reflection here at Watkins Landmark Construction, that could explain why we are a few days late with our monthly newsletter!
+February was a month of maintenance and reflection here at Watkins Landmark Construction, which could explain why we are a few days late with our monthly newsletter!
 This month we have spent our time focusing on finishing projects with accuracy and efficiency, maintaining current projects effectively, and breaking ground on new projects!

 One of our articles in the newsletter highlights our relationship with the Los Angeles Angels of Anaheim.
 Our relationship began at Angels Stadium in mid-2016 and has been blossoming ever since.
 Our team has completed many renovations to the stadium and is looking forward to building new projects throughout the upcoming season.
 GO Angels!

 Our second project featured in this newsletter is our Kona Kai Resort Expansion project located on Shelter Island, San Diego.
 This project has consisted of a two-phase addition and expansion which included 41 new guest rooms and suites.
 This project was built all while keeping the hotel fully operational.
-We are coming to a close within the next couple weeks and are very proud of the team for their beautiful work.
+We are coming to a close within the next couple of weeks and are very proud of the team for their beautiful work.

 In our Company Culture section we give you a brief background on the Desert Aids Project, 2018 Steve Chase Humanitarian Awards Banquet that we were fortunate enough to sponsor.
 Through our client, Lauri Kibby, over at Selene International, we were invited to attend as a sponsor.
 Representatives from WLC attended the gorgeous event at the Palm Spring Convention Center.
 We feel very grateful to have the opportunity to support such great causes and spread awareness.